numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 The fields in the :guilabel:`Availability dates` section change the time period in which the affected students can complete attempts at the resource.
 You can either set new fixed start and end dates, or fill in the :guilabel:`Extend the deadline by` field to extend the resource's normal :guilabel:`Available from` date.

-If several access changes apply to a student, the earliest :guilabel:`Available from` date and latest :guilabel:`Available until` date are used, and the longest deadline extension is applied.
+If several access changes apply to a student, the changes from the last created access change are used.

 Exam duration
 ^^^^^^^^^^^^^

 If the exam associated with the resource has a duration set, then you can extend it, either by an absolute length of time or by a percentage of the standard duration.

-If several access changes apply to a student, the longest extension is applied.
+If several access changes apply to a student, the change in the last created access change is used.

 Number of attempts
 ^^^^^^^^^^^^^^^^^^